Richard Feynman: Death

 In 1978, Feynman sought medical treatment for abdominal pains and was diagnosed with liposarcoma, a rare form of cancer.
 Surgeons removed a "very large" tumor that had crushed one kidney and his spleen.
+In 1986, doctors discovered another cancer, Waldenström macroglobulinemia.
 Further operations were performed in October 1986 and October 1987.
 He was again hospitalized at the UCLA Medical Center on February 3, 1988.
 A ruptured duodenal ulcer caused kidney failure, and he declined to undergo the dialysis that might have prolonged his life for a few months.
-Feynman's wife Gweneth, sister Joan, and cousin Frances Dalaeue watched over him during the final days of his life until he died on February 15, 1988.
+Feynman's wife Gweneth, sister Joan, and cousin Frances Lewine watched over him during the final days of his life until he died on February 15, 1988.

 When Feynman was nearing death, he asked his friend and colleague Danny Hillis why Hillis appeared so sad.
 Hillis replied that he thought Feynman was going to die soon.
-Feynman said that this sometimes bothered him, too, but added that he had told so many stories to so many people that he would not be completely gone even after his death.
+Hillis quotes Feynman as replying:

 Near the end of his life, Feynman attempted to visit the Tuvan Autonomous Soviet Socialist Republic (ASSR) in the Soviet Union, a dream thwarted by Cold War bureaucratic issues.
 The letter from the Soviet government authorizing the trip was not received until the day after he died.
 His daughter Michelle later made the journey.
+Ralph Leighton chronicled the attempt in Tuva or Bust!, published in 1991.

 His burial was at Mountain View Cemetery and Mausoleum in Altadena, California.
-His last words were: "I'd hate to die twice.
-It's so boring."
+His last words were "This dying is boring" in reference to the extended coma that preceded his death.